Eye on Nursing Homes: New COVID-19 Restrictions for Admissions and Staff – Part I

 These New York State mandates have the force of law and may lead to penalties, including criminal prosecution for knowing violations under Sections 12 and 12-b of the Public Health Law.
 The governor has again reiterated that violations of standards issued during the crisis may result in loss of licensure.
 Federal standards continue to apply unless waived by CMS.
 In particular, all health care providers must comply with the Americans with Disabilities Act (ADA) and other laws prohibiting discrimination based on a medical condition such as COVID-19.
 Note further that discharge and transfer procedures – which include notice, reasons, and an opportunity for a hearing with DOH – have not been waived.
 This was not addressed in the governor’s mandates; however, such procedures are also mandated by federal law.

-For more information on these and related issues impacting nursing homes, please contact Raul Tabora, Craig Anderson, any of the attorneys in our Long Term Care Practice, or the attorney in the firm with whom you are regularly in contact.
+For more information on these and related issues impacting nursing homes, please contact Raul Tabora, any of the attorneys in our Long Term Care practice, or the attorney in the firm with whom you are regularly in contact.